 Weather anomaly: Unusually cool temperatures for this time of the year

-The location marker is placed on Singapore.
-This animation shows the precipitation radar for the last hour, as well as a 1h forecast.
+The location marker is placed on Longview.
+This animation shows the precipitation radar for the selected time range, as well as a 1h forecast.
+Orange crosses indicate lightning.
+Data provided by nowcast.de (available in USA, Europe, Australia).
 Drizzle or light snow fall might be invisible for the radar.
-Precipitation intensity is colour coded, ranging from light blue to orange.
+Precipitation intensity is colour coded, ranging from turquoise to red.

-Our 5-day meteogram for Singapore offers all weather information in 3 simple graphs: [More]
+Our 5-day meteogram for Longview offers all weather information in 3 simple graphs: [More]

 - Clouds in different altitudes: from few clouds (light grey) to overcast (dark grey).
 Dark blue bars show hourly precipitation and light blue showers.
 An asterisk indicates snow fall.